Updated November 29, 2025, Feb2/26

 Poor me, there are too many to finish.

-Good me, I hated doing them when I had more time and good me, I hate them now.
+Good me, I hated loose ends when I had more time and good me, I hate them now.

 Poor me, regrets coming in (to my mind).